Part 5

 $ linkerd viz dashboard

-it should open your browser window.
+It should open your browser window.
 Click the "emojivoto" namespace (to reach /namespaces/emojivoto) we'll notice that the resources in emojivoto namespace are not in the service mesh yet.
 This is due to the fact that they do not have the sidecar container in the pods.
 Sidecar containers are a commonly used pattern where a new container is added to the pod to add more functionality to the pod.
 Let's add Linkerd sidecars to emojivoto.

 The state of the pods before: